yossisp/spektor.dev/content/blog/spring-modulith/index.md

 - all incomplete event publications are resubmitte
 - remove @Import in tests
 - make module application test instead of springboottest
+- Generating application module component diagrams using Documenter -> module canvases
+- public void initialize must be public in ApplicationModuleInitializer
+- execution order via Spring’s standard @Order annotation or - no dependson should be used here
+- spring-modulith-starter-insight doesn't follow bom version: it has version 0.6.0 https://mvnrepository.com/artifact/org.springframework.experimental/spring-modulith-starter-insight while bom is 1-snapshot
+- org.springframework.modulith:spring-modulith-observability not exists should be org.springframework.experimental:spring-modulith-observability